-See r.
+1 See r.
 74 of the NGR.

-This standard methodology based on the 2004 ACG report, has been refined by the AER across previous regulatory decisions, and is explained in detail below.
+2 This standard methodology, based on the 2004 ACG report, has been refined by the AER across previous regulatory decisions, and is explained in detail below.

-Deloitte, Debt Financing Costs, September 2010, included as attachment 9.4 to Envestra South Australia, Access arrangement information, October 2010.
+3 Deloitte, Debt Financing Costs, September 2010, included as attachment 9.4 to Envestra access Queensland, Access arrangement information, October 2010.